michaelmcandrew/civicrm-user-guide-gitbook/organising-your-data/contacts.md

     contacted by, and those that they do not want to be contacted by.

-You can define new**contact subtypes** based on the out of the box contact types.
-You can add custom fields that extend all contacts.
+You can define new**contact subtypes** based on the out of the box contact types.You can add custom fields that extend all contacts.
 You can also add custom fields that extend particular contact types or sub types.

 Think of contacts as the centre of your CiviCRM universe.
 All of the other building blocks of CiviCRM, like relationships, actvities, groups and contributions connect to contacts in some way.

 A quick look at contacts
 ------------------------

 Contacts are organised into tabs.
 The first tab that you see when looking at a contact is the **summary tab** with some basic information about your contact.
 Following the summary tab are a series of other tabs each showing information about different aspects of the contact.
 Organising the contact into tabs helps manage the large amount of data it is possible to collect about contacts over time.

 Tabs get turned on and off depending on what components are enabled and what permissions you have.
 For example, you will only see the memberships tab if the CiviMember component is turned on and you have permission to see memberships, etc. You can also define extra tabs that display any extra custom data that you want to collect about your contacts.

 Below we look at the most important parts of the contact screen (including most of the contact with pointers to other parts of the book where appropriate.

 ### Contact actions

 Above the tabs line, you will see a few buttons.
 The first button is the **Actions** button which is a handy shortcut to carrying out actions with this contact.
 For example, you could add a note to this contact, or record a new contribution, meeting or other activity.